garfix/richard-readthedocs/docs/source/introduction/composition.md

 Most sems are lists of atoms.
 This allows us to combine sems by simply adding the lists.
 Sems that don't need to be combinable can just be single atoms, or even simple values.

-## Code structure
+## Adding semantics to the syntax rule

-Here's an example rule that demonstrates a typical 2-part structure of a semantic attachment ("sem"):
+Here are example rules that demonstrate the typical 2-part structure of a semantic attachment ("sem"):

 ~~~python
 {